jmaxsfu/pub607-23/Production.md

 In 1997, a committee drew up a design for a "version 2.0" of SGML, written with the Internet in mind.
 It was a bit simpler, more streamlined, and did away with the need for *validation* (there weren't any lawyers on the committee).
 They might have called it SGML 2.0, but instead they thought it would sound better if they called it XML, because X is the sexiest of all letters, right?

-Right from the beginning, accessibility was a goal of SGML and XML.
+Right from the beginning, accessibility was a goal of SGML and XML (see, for instance, <https://www.w3.org/2000/10/DIAWorkshop/accesssep.html>).
 Because the markup defines the semantic structures of the text only, and keeps formatting processes separate and secondary, it is possible to have a single XML document that produces typeset print, braille, and mobile-phone versions -- by specifying different processing for the same source text.

 ## HTML, CSS